Problem with the historywindow

 Are you still experiencing issue with freezing?
 I asked several users and they tell me it seems stable so far, and CocoMUD hasn't been updated in awhile.
 I'm planning on a new, long-term sprint (which doesn't make it a real sprint) so I would investigate more this issue if it's still active.

-#9 Updated by Moritz Wolfart 9 months ago
+#9 Updated by Moritz Wolfart about 1 year ago

 Let me first say, i am absolutely glad you are still working on this so